 - You do not need to get ready while driving.
 If you are at home and realize you are running late, it is better that you take the extra time to get ready than do it while driving.
 Brushing your hair, putting on make-up can be major distractions while driving, and a few extra minutes in front of the mirror at home could make the difference in a deadly accident.

-- Keep mealtime to the kitchen table.
+- Keep mealtime on the kitchen table.
 It can be tempting to want to eat on the go, but driving and eating can cause swerving and distractions.
-Pull over to eat your meal.
+Pullover to eat your meal.
 It just takes a moment and could save a life.

 - Avoid rubbernecking.
 While driving, if you saw an accident on the roadside, do yourself a favor and continue driving.
 Remember, you can always check the news or even social media when you are at your destination.
 Rubbernecking can cause backups, fender-benders, and other accidents, putting you and others in harm’s way.